eye-division/lucytennyson-yoga/classes.md

 5.15pm-6.30pm End a busy day with gentle yoga and relaxation, and unwind with a hatha flow class.&nbsp; [St Ethelwolds](http://ethelwoldhouse.com/), East St Helen Street, **Abingdon.&nbsp;***Small group meets in the tranquil Sanctuary at St Ethelwolds House.
 All levels.
 Currently full but email to see if there is a space.
 (Last class 27 July)*

 7.15pm - 8.30pm Yoga for all: All welcome, older people, men and younger people, and beginners.
-More experienced students too, especially those looking for a deeper focus and chance to relax after work. *Class currently full, email to see if there is a space.*
+More experienced students too, especially those looking for a deeper focus and chance to relax after work. *Last class 1 August at 7pm this week only.*

 <br>&nbsp;